 Being involved in restoration projects such as this one, involving an exceptional 16th century Tupinamba cape and promoting the influence and accessibility of the musée du quai Branly as a place for children to learn more about the world around them thus corresponds perfectly to the direction we intend to give to our actions.

-Tradifret is a company specialising in the management of goods transport operations.
+Tradifret is a company that specialises in the management of goods transport operations.
 Our business is based on confidence between people, because they are the essential factor in providing quality services.

 Several years ago we made the decision to invest time and money in worthwhile social projects.

-The culture sector enables the creation of links of solidarity between individuals, enhancing the diversity of our company, and Tradifret is delighted to participate in this project which corresponds so closely with its values.
+The culture sector enables the creation of solidarity links between individuals, enhancing the diversity of our company and Tradifret is delighted to participate in this project which corresponds so perfectly with its values.
 We felt that it was a natural choice for us to be involved with the musée du quai Branly's projects in order to be visible in society and to promote access to culture.

 Study and restoration of a Tupinamba feather cape